 You’ve worked hard to keep your little girl’s hair natural, curly and beautiful.
 Now, her best friend is encouraging her to get her hair relaxed like she just did.
 So what do you do when your child comes home, excited about a new hair ‘do and worried that her curly hair isn't "in?"

 You might think that you can just browse photos of celebrities with curly hair or have her sit down and chat with another curly that you know.
-But children have a way of thinking their best friend is cooler than the just everyone else.
+But children have a way of thinking their best friend is cooler than just about everyone else.
 Nonetheless, you should still try to find natural hair role models for her.

 Find something else that differs between your child and her friend — skin tone, eye color, hair color, freckles, whatever.
 Make sure that this something is a genetic feature, preferably something that she has in common with you or her father.